gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>

-Use the same data structure.
+I ended up using the exact same data structure that the one used for the SPH simulation, but this time I subdivide each cell further into either a 2x2x2 or 4x4x4 subdivision (left as a tweakable option of the algorithm).
-Subdivide each cell further into either a 2x2x2 or 4x4x4 subdivision (left as a tweakable option of the algorithm).
+For each of the subcells, all we need to do is compute the field value using a routine very similar to the SPH density pass (I actually use the same [Poly6](https://rlguy.com/sphfluidsim/#MJXc-Node-10) smoothing kernel) as well as the partial derivatives in all X, Y, and Z directions (these can be used to derive smooth normals at each generated vertex).
-Compute the field value (and its derivatives!) for each of these new subcells.
+One additional thing to perform however is a dilation of the data structure by at least a cell, as the resulting surface may generate triangles outside the regions directly occupied by the particles.
-Do not forget to dilate the tiles.
+This is done efficiently as a pre-pass to the field estimation.

-Finally, a bit of smoothing is applied by simply moving the vertices by a small amount in the opposite of the normal direction, which helps the resulting mesh look sharper and slightly more fluidlike.
+Finally, Marching cubes is run over the computed field and a bit of smoothing is applied by simply moving the vertices by a small amount in the opposite of the normal direction, which helps the resulting mesh look sharper and slightly more fluidlike.

 ### Miscellaneous